This post has been updated with new links and fresh mistakes. 😉

-Not all your split testing ideas are gold — and with limited ad budgets, your A/B testing capacity is restricted to a few tests per month.
+Not all your split testing ideas are gold.
+And since your marketing budget isn’t unlimited, your A/B testing capacity is probably restricted to a few tests per month.

-As Pauline Marol, the site optimization lead product manager at Hotwire put it:
+As Hotwire’s site optimization lead product manager Pauline Marol put it:

 Optimizely put together an absolutely incredible chart to help non-seasoned (and seasoned) A/B testers to prioritize like a pro.

-AdEspresso studied data from over $3 millions in Facebook Ads experiments and listed A/B test elements that provided the biggest gains:
+AdEspresso studied data from over $3 million in Facebook Ad spend experiments to create a list of A/B test elements that provided the biggest gains:

 - Precise interests